Betim Fazliji

-Betim Fazliji (Betim Fazlija; born 25 April 1999) is a Kosovan professional footballer who plays as a centre-back for Swiss Super League club St. Gallen and the Kosovo national team.
+Betim Fazliji (Betim Fazliu; born 25 April 1999) is a Kosovan professional footballer who plays as a centre-back for Swiss Super League club St. Gallen and the Kosovo national team.

 Club career

 St. Gallen

 On 21 June 2019, Fazliji signed his first professional contract with Swiss Super League side St. Gallen after agreeing to a two-year deal.
 His debut with St. Gallen came on 27 July in a 1–2 away win against Basel after being named in the starting line-up.

 St. Pauli

 On 15 June 2022, Fazliji joined 2.
 Bundesliga side St. Pauli.
 His debut with St. Pauli came a day later in a 3–2 home win against 1.
 FC Nürnberg after coming on as a substitute at last minutes in place of Adam Dźwigała.

 Return to St. Gallen

 In June 2023, after one season in Germany, Fazliji returned to St. Gallen on a four-year contract.